 Project will improve safety, accessibility and comfort for all travelers on the Embarcadero between North Point and Townsend Streets by building a physically-protected bikeway to reduce conflicts between modes.
 It will also shorten and enhance pedestrian crossings to meet ADA standards, introduce a limited number of turn restrictions to simplify intersections, and support the efficient movement of people and goods.
-It will make adjustments to traffic signals, center medians, streetcar stops, and curb space allocations.
-The project will advance preliminary engineering and CEOA review for the full corridor, with engineering and project approvals (Port Commission, BCDC) for one-third of the project corridor, the extents of which will be prioritized and identified during this phase.
-Construction on the corridor is expected to occur over three phases, generally broken up by "north" (North Point to Broadway), "central" (Broadway to Howard/Folsom Streets) and "south" (Howard/Folsom to Townsend Streets).
-Selection of the preferred initial phase is expected to be influenced by cost, public opinion, and ongoing coordination with the Port's Seawall Earthquake Resiliency Program.
-Other phases will advance from preliminary engineering to implementation under a separate project.

-ST080: Folsom-Howard Streetscape - Bid Package 1
+It will make adjustments Franklin Street.
+The proposed treatments include: to traffic signals, center medians, streetcar stops, and curb daylighting, leading pedestrian bulbs, advanced stop space allocations.
+The project will advance preliminary bars, continental crosswalks, upgrading signal conduit, bulb-outs, pedestrian islands, transit bulbs, and/or the engineering and CEOA review for the full corridor, with engineering and project approvals (Port Commission, removal of pedestrian-actuated buttons.
+This work is BCDC) for one-third of the project corridor, the extents of being coordinated with the San Francisco Public Utilities which will be prioritized and identified during this phase.
+Commission (SFPUC) and the California Department of Construction on the corridor is expected to occur over Transportation (Caltrans.) three phases, generally broken up by "north" (North Point to Broadway), "central" (Broadway to Howard/Folsom ST088: Page Street Neighborway (Market to Streets) and "south" (Howard/Folsom to Townsend Webster) Streets).
+Selection of the preferred initial phase is Complete detailed design and construction for "Green expected to be influenced by cost, public opinion, and Connections" improvements on Page Street between ongoing coordination with the Port's Seawall Earthquake Market and Webster streets.
+Final design may include Resiliency Program.
+Other phases will advance from the following: pedestrian medians, sidewalk bulb-outs, preliminary engineering to implementation under a landscaping/green infrastructure, traffic diversion/ separate project. circulation changes, enhanced bicycle facilities, and accessibility improvements.
+ST080: Folsom-Howard Streetscape - Bid